 Evangelicals can face serious challenges when they are exposed to biblical studies in an academic context.
 This book, from 2003, is intended to prepare new students in theology to deal with the questions that their studies will raise.

 Books by multiple authors tend to be mixed in quality, and this volume is no exception.
 Of its four chapters, only the first hits the nail on the head, in being both ideally suited to its intended audience, and also worth reading.
-(Fortunately, this chapter is freely available online on Theology Network, as is the final chapter.)
+(This chapter and the final chapter were freely available online on Theology Network, but this is sadly no longer the case.
+However, the final chapter is still available elsewhere online.)

 Chapter 1, ‘Beginning to study the Old Testament’, is by Peter J Williams, who is now the Principal of Tyndale House in Cambridge.
 Dealing with questions of history (‘Did it happen?’), composition (‘Who wrote it?’), and ethics (‘Is it good?’), the consistent advice is to seek – patiently – to distinguish between data and interpretation.
 This is because many objections to an evangelical view of the Old Testament are derived from non-evangelical presuppositions, rather than from the actual data.
 Along the way, there is some helpful advice for students.
 For example, it should not be surprising if you find yourself emerging with more questions than answers.
 This is not necessarily because your view of the Bible is fundamentally flawed, but could simply be the result of a problem-based method of learning.